View up to date information on how Illinois is handling the Coronavirus Disease (COVID-19) from the State of Illinois Coronavirus Response Site

 Individuals with serious mental illness are adults whose emotional or behavioral functioning is so impaired as to interfere with their capacity to remain in the community without supportive treatment.
 The mental impairment is severe and persistent and may result in a limitation of their capacities for primary activities of daily living, interpersonal relationships, homemaking, self-care, employment or recreation.
 The mental impairment may limit their ability to seek or receive local, state or federal assistance such as housing, medical and dental care, rehabilitation services, income assistance and food stamps, or protective services.

-(Treatment history covers the client's lifetime treatment and is restricted to treatment for the DSM IV diagnosis specified in Section I.)
+(Treatment history covers the client's lifetime treatment and is restricted to treatment for the DSM-5 diagnosis specified in Section I.)